 © TobiasK.
 Type of license: CC BY-SA 4.0.

-The Technical University of Munich (TUM) is a research university that has campuses in Munich, Garchin, Freising-Weihenstephan, Heilbronn, and Singapore.
-It is a member of the TU9, a society of the largest and most notable German institutes of Technology, and has been a “University of Excellence” since 2006.
-TUM has more than 60 English-taught study programs making it an ideal destination for international students which is reflected in that approximately 20% of the student body comes from abroad.
+The Technische Universität München (TUM) is a research university with campuses in Munich, Garching, Freising-Weihenstephan, Heilbronn and Singapore.
+It is a member of the TU9, an association of the largest and most prestigious German technical universities, and has been a "University of Excellence" since 2006.
+TUM offers more than 60 English-taught degree programmes, making it an ideal destination for international students, with around 20% of the student body coming from abroad.

 Humboldt University of Berlin